Nathan-Furnal/frequency-analysis/README.md

 The `encrypt` command takes an input file, a key and an output file.
 The `decrypt` command takes an input file, a key and an output file as well.
 The `freq` command takes an input file and a guess for the length of the keyword.
+It also takes a language argument, both French and English are supported.
 For example, a guess of 8 will try to find a best keyword from the length 1 to 7.
 Once a key is found, the `freq` command outputs the result to the standard output.

 There is a text file in the `data/` folder, so this is a possible workflow: